-One of the main reasons for the cart abandonment is that sometimes they just don’t find things they were searching for on your store.
+One of the main reasons for cart abandonment is that sometimes they just don’t find things they were searching for in your store.
 Sometimes they just need some quality assistance to get through the process easily and finalize their purchases.

 Showing a help offer to the customer that’s just about to leave the store is the ultimate way of convincing them to get back to your store.
 Just the moment they are desperately leaving your site, not finding what they needed, a friendly help offer appears as a popup window making them change their mind.

-In fact, the delivery speed is more important to the online shoppers rather than the price of the products they order.
-That’s just because most of the times, people order items that are needed on certain dates.
-It can be an anniversary birthday, or just seasonal shopping.
+In fact, the delivery speed is more important to online shoppers rather than the price of the products they order.
+That’s just because most of the time, people order items that are needed on certain dates.
+It can be an anniversary birthday or just seasonal shopping.

 Sometimes people are even keen on paying more money to have a faster delivery on the same day or just in a week.